 David Farkas is a UX Designer living in Philadelphia, PA and has a passion for uncovering process and story through iterative client engagement.
 His experience includes work across a number of financial organizations, e-commerce platforms and a variety of business systems.

-Currently with EPAM, David embraces process and research as a tool to engage clients across all levels of a project.
+For the last 4 years, David has been part of the growing Experience Design team with EPAM, an international software design and development company.
+As part of the team, he also leads mentorship and growth opportunities.
+David embraces process and research as a tool to engage clients across all levels of a project.
 David is passionate about research and collaboration throughout project phases.
 Beyond his work as a consultant, David practices improvisational theater, a skillset he credits for much of his success in the design studio.

 Brad Nunnally is a User Experience Designer based out of St. Louis, MO.
 For the last 9 years, he has been a UX consultant working with clients all over the country in just about every major industry.
 He started off focusing on user research and evaluations, but eventually shifted to focus more on interaction design.
 For the last couple of years, Brad’s been leading teams on key strategic projects that help set the tone for a year long engagement.